buildings-for-people/coding_scheme/codes/sensitivity_to_odours_and_dust.md

 Some people are more sensitive to odours and dust than others.
-Reasons for this include a good/bad sense of smell, allergies, or simply not caring more or less about it.
+Reasons for this include a good/bad sense of smell, allergies, or simply caring more or less about it.